cv-enterprises/linux-help/docs/GettingStarted.md

 | vimtutor       | show a bit more info on how to use vi and vim                |
 | Ctrl + C       | Exit a process                                               |

+#### Bash Scripting (.sh files)
+On the server, the `.sh` file extension is unnecessary, but if you want to run the script on Windows, you need the `.sh`.
+To run your script on the server, use `./yourfile.sh`.
+If this fails, give the script executable permission with `chmod +x ./yourfile.sh`.

+##### Custom Aliases
+If you want to, for example, run a script without having to type in `./yourfile.sh` every time, you can create an alias.
+To do this, use a text editor (nano, vim)

 ### Server Management
 Most server management actions require sudo or a root account.